The NFL is getting its dose of coronavirus reality, and faces the ultimate test as training camps near

 The NFL is indisputably the king of professional sports in our country.
-The revenue, the ratings, the insatiable appetite for the product in all its forms — up to and including such seemingly mundane matters as the schedule reveal each spring — makes that crystal clear.
+The revenue, the ratings, the insatiable appetite for the product in all its forms — up to and including such seemingly mundane matters as the schedule reveal each spring — make that crystal clear.

 And now, with the 2020 football season on the horizon, at least theoretically, the NFL is facing the ultimate test — trickier, more intricate and with a much smaller margin for error (i.e., potential for disaster) than its sporting brethren.